nonomal/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 #
 > “ Of course not   , ” Alice replied very readily : “ but     that’s because it        stays the
 # .
 P  NSg/V  NSg/C . .
 NPr   V/J     J    R       . .
 NSg/C/P N$     C/P     NPrSg/ISg NPl/V D
 > same year for such  a   long time  together . ”
-# I/J  NSg  C/P NSg/I D/P NPrSg/J NSg/V J        . .
+# I/J  NSg  C/P NSg/I D/P J    NSg/V J        . .
 >
 #
 > “ Which is just the case  with mine    , ” said the Hatter .